humrochagf/humberto.io/content/bits/docker-without-root/index.en.md

 sudo usermod -aG docker $USER
 ```

-Activate the changes to groups.
+Apply the changes to the group.

 ```shell
 newgrp docker
 ```

-Verify if you can run docker.
+Verify if you can run `docker`.

 ```shell
 docker version
 ```

 {{< tip class="warning" >}}
-Do not use this step to internet facing servers, keep docker privileges to the root user.
+This is not recommended on internet facing servers, keep `docker` privileges to the `root` user.
 {{< /tip >}}